10 Common Car Insurance Myths Debunked: What You Need to Know

 Myth 5: Your Credit Score Doesn't Affect Your Rate

-The financial impact is substantial — and growing.
-Based on 2025–2026 data, here's how much credit tier affects your annual full-coverage premium:
+The financial impact is substantial.
+Based on 2026 data, here's how credit tier affects your annual full-coverage premium:

 Credit Tier Average Annual Premium (Full Coverage)